Frequently Asked Questions

 'important: do not modify and save the original object (MailItem) after this

-Try to create a Redemption object (any object, such as Redemption.MAPIUtils) when your app starts and keep it referenced in a global variable until your app terminates - each Redemption object calls MAPIInitialize when created and MAPIUninitialize when destroyed.
-Some versions of Outlook have a problem when MAPIInitialize/MAPIUninitialize are called too many times (400-500 times).
-Having a global object ensures that MAPI is initialized only once.
+Create a Redemption object, such as Redemption.MAPIUtils, when the application starts and keep it referenced in a global variable until the application terminates.
+Each Redemption object calls MAPIInitialize when created and MAPIUninitialize when destroyed.
+Some Outlook versions had problems after hundreds of repeated initialize/uninitialize cycles.

 This problem was fixed in Outlook 2003 SP1.

-Also look into using the MAPITable object (available either as a standalone object or returned by RDOFolder.Items.MAPITable) - it allows to retrieve properties form multiple messages without opening them (and hence wasting RPC channels).
+Also look into using MAPITable, either as a standalone object or returned by RDOFolder.Items.MAPITable.
+It retrieves properties from multiple messages without opening each message, which avoids wasting RPC channels.